S O L D

 century Virginia Farmstead, consisting of open rolling fields, a house

-the original of Spotsylvania's Civil War wartime population and was a
+Spotsylvania's Civil War wartime population and was a destination for many

-Spotsylvania County's cultural heritage and historic past, including the
+heritage and historic past, including the experiences of Spotsylvania

 The Property possesses significant